mjsmith11/planroom-journal/requirements/user_stories.md

 ### C2.
 Creating a Project
 #### C2.1
-As a contractor I want to add a project to the planroom including date and time that subcontractor bids are due to the contractor, prebid date, prebid time, prebid address, email where subcontractors should send bids, bonding requirements, taxation requirements, applicability of Central Time, and an optional special note so that the planroom will manage the project.
+As a contractor I want to add a project to the planroom including date and time that subcontractor bids are due to the contractor, prebid date, prebid time, prebid address, estimator (record from user table), bonding requirements, taxation requirements, applicability of Central Time, and an optional special note so that the planroom will manage the project.

 #### C2.2
 As a contractor I want the attach plan files which may be several hundred MB in size to a project so that they can be distributed to subcontractors.

+#### C2.3
+As a contractor attaching plan files, I want to be warned if I attempt to attach a file with the same name as another file on the job so that I can avoid unintentially overwriting files.

 ### C3.
 Viewing Projects
 #### C3.1